Introducing Impact-Weighted Accounts Framework to Evaluate the Social Impact of Corporate Activities

 KDDI has been driving the program to analyze and visualize the relationship between its corporate activities and corporate value.

-In April 2021, KDDI conducted an interrelation analysis [Jump to the applicable section5] of non-financial data and the price book-value ratio (PBR) to enhance ESG disclosures, utilizing "Digital ESG Data Analytics" provided by Abeam Consulting, which incorporates the Yanagi Model.
+In April 2021, KDDI conducted an interrelation analysis [5] of non-financial data and the price book-value ratio (PBR) to enhance ESG disclosures, utilizing "Digital ESG Data Analytics" provided by Abeam Consulting, which incorporates the Yanagi Model.

 In September 2022, to enable deeper analysis, KDDI utilized Accenture's "AI Powered Enterprise Value Cockpit" and carried out a quantitative analysis, including cause-and-effect relationships.
-This analysis was performed in collaboration with ARISE analytics, a joint venture between KDDI and Accenture [Jump to the applicable section6].
+This analysis was performed in collaboration with ARISE analytics, a joint venture between KDDI and Accenture [6].

 Improving non-financial activities by visualizing them (15.4MB)